-- Cooking capacity: The cooking capacity will be the same if you are considering one single wall oven vs. a 36" range which also comes with a single oven.
+- Cooking capacity: The cooking capacity will be the same if you are considering one single wall oven vs. a 36-inch range which also comes with a single oven.
 Where a wall oven can offer more cooking space is in the double oven category.
-The double wall oven will come with two equal, full-sized wall ovens while 30", 36", or 48" range units will not.
-The 48" range does have two ovens, but one is much smaller than the other and gives you more of an oven and a half situation.
-The only range that will give you two full-sized ovens is the 60", and a lot of kitchens just do not have the space for a unit this big.
+The double wall oven will come with two equal, full-sized wall ovens while 30-, 36-, or 48-inch range units will not.
+The 48-inch range does have two ovens, but one is much smaller than the other and gives you more of an oven-and-a-half situation.
+The only range that will give you two full-sized ovens is the 60-inch, and a lot of kitchens just do not have the space for a unit this big.

 - Easy access: Wall ovens are just easier to get to.
 Because most are installed around eye-level, utilizing the oven does not require any bending, kneeling or crouching.
 Many view this as a huge "pro," especially when transporting hot foods.
 The ease of access of this oven will also allow cooks of all ages to use the appliance making it the best choice for an aging, in-place kitchen.

 Wall Oven Cons

 - Space: A kitchen with a wall oven or oven(s) must also have a cooktop surface of some kind.
 Now, two areas of your kitchen are dedicated to cooking, thus taking up more valuable space in your kitchen.
 For some kitchens, this is no big deal as the space is plenty big enough to accommodate both.
 But, for others, having so much space dedicated to cooking appliances can be limiting.